etiennestuder/gradle-plugindev-plugin/README.md

 ## Complete example

-The previously explained configuration steps lead to the following functional build file.
+The previously explained configuration steps lead to the following functional build file with the minimal set of required configuration properties.

 ```
 buildscript {